 6. Camp in the Boreal

 You've got your ingredients for bannock, now you just need to build yourself a warm, bountiful fire.
 Make your meals, roast some treats and stay comfortable by the fireside as you listen to the call of a loon on the water.
+If you're a non-resident, find an outfitter by clicking on this link!

 7. Northern Lights